blakadder/templates/_templates/teckin_SP10.markdown

-Current versions sold on Amazon are coming with a non-ESP based chip.
+Some current versions sold on Amazon are coming with a non-ESP based chip.
 Tuya Convert error: WARNING: it appears this device does not use an ESP82xx and therefore cannot install ESP based firmware

+Some still are sold and successfully convert.